hejny/hejny/public/projects/projects.md

 I ❤ Open Source.
 Every time I work on a project, I try to extract reusable parts into an independent library.

+For example, I have created library for managing Promises or utility to find the apps in your OS to save space.

 [![Toolbox](/public/projects/Libraries/Pavol_Hejny_coloring_book_black_and_white_illustration_outline__b8c24f85-9ee6-4d9e-96d7-fe550fe78b9b.svg)](https://github.com/hejny?tab=repositories)